xlurio/gee/README.md

       }
       ```

-To add a section to the README.md file with previewed improvements, you can follow the markdown format to present the upcoming features or enhancements.
-Here's an example of how you can do it:

 ## Planned Improvements

 We are continuously working on improving our FastAPI web application.
 Below are some of the upcoming features and enhancements that we plan to implement: